 The total assessment for all parcels is $8,100,000 and the total taxes are $106,377.
-The main camp parcel will be subject to a restrictive covenant prohibiting residential development of the property.
+The main camp parcel will be subject to a restrictive covenant prohibiting the subdivision of lands and logging.
 There is also a life estate granted for use of one of the small residential cottages at the southerly side of the property.
 This is a special property with great views and lots of lake frontage.
-Property is offered for sale in its entirety and will not be sold in individual parcels at this time.
+Property is offered for sale in its entirety and will not be sold in individual parcels.

 McCutchen has been summering at Lake Placid since he was a child.
 His grandfather, Charles Walter McCutchen (1845- 1930), a partner in the export flour merchant Holt & Co., bought Camp Pinafore from prominent Brooklyn businessman Edward B. Bartlett in 1894, changing the camp's name to Asulykit, a cheerful, if obscure, rendering of Shakespeare's "As You Like It."
 (McCutchen's grandmother was a member of the Shakespeare Society of Plainfield, N.J., where the McCutchens were well-known citizens.)
 Picture